datashaman/code-butler/README.md

 ## prompts

 The assistant instructions are important.
 They form the basis of the assistant's knowledge and capabilities, and are used to generate the assistant's responses.
+All tools should be selected when creating, and updating the assistant.

 The project description is important.
 It is sent as additional instructions to the assistant when it is called within a project.